 The Dependent Enrollment Form must be submitted to UNITE HERE HEALTH within 30 days after the date you become entitled to elect Dependent Coverage.
+New dependents must be enrolled within 60 days after they are acquired.

 Dependent Documentation

 In order to verify a person's dependent status for benefit purposes, in addition to the completed enrollment form, you must also provide, as appropriate, at least one of the following: